Python-SIP/sip/doc/examples.rst

 version of what build backend is to be used.  :program:`pip`, for example, will download, install and invoke an appropriate version automatically.

-The ``[tool.sip.metadata]`` section specified the name of the project (as it would appear on PyPI).
+The ``[project]`` section specified the name of the project (as it would appear on PyPI).
 This is the minimum information needed to build a standalone project.

 Next is the module's :file:`.sip` specification file (downloadable from :download:`here <../examples/standalone/fib.sip>`) which we also show in its